wavy-cat/Cat-Activity/README.md

 > If the IDE is not listed above, the fallback icon will be used.

 ## How to request adding an icon?
-Create an Issue and write in it the name of the language, framework or technology you want to see, specify its name in the [Catppuccin icons](https://github.com/catppuccin/vscode-icons), and list any file extensions that are used.
+Create an Issue and write in it the name of the language, framework or technology you want to see specified in the [Catppuccin icons](https://github.com/catppuccin/vscode-icons).

 Images from another icon set are reject yet.